lhearachel/metang/docs/man.md

   generated content to standard output.

 `-l`, `--leader` `<LEADER>`
   Treat `<LEADER>` as a prefix for generated enumeration symbols.
-If unspecified, `<LEADER>` will be derived from the output file's basename, minus any extension.
-If the output stream points to standard output and this option is not specified, then `<LEADER>` will be derived as `STDOUT`.
 Any value for `<LEADER>` -- given or derived -- will be converted to `UPPER_SNAKE_CASE`.

 `-t`, `--tag-name` `<NAME>`